durandtibo/plotmux/docs/docs/dev/architecture.md

 [Adding a Third-Party Backend](../uguide/backends.md#adding-a-third-party-backend)), after the two built-in backends so a plugin can freely reuse those names' absence or presence.
-So by the time user code calls `plotmux.hist(...)`, the registry already holds every backend whose library is installed — `api.py` only looks it up, it never triggers registration itself.
+So by the time user code calls `plotmux.hist(...)`, the registry already holds every backend whose library is
+installed: `api.py` only looks it up, it never triggers registration itself.

 ## Key Components

 ### `BaseSpec`

-Holds the figure-level fields every chart type inherits — `title`, `xlabel`, `ylabel`, `xscale`, `yscale` — so they are defined once instead of being redeclared per chart type, and gives `Backend.render`/the `_RENDERERS` dicts a common type to dispatch on.
+Holds the figure-level fields every chart type inherits (`title`, `xlabel`, `ylabel`, `xscale`, `yscale`) so they are defined once instead of being redeclared per chart type, and gives `Backend.render`/the `_RENDERERS` dicts a common type to dispatch on.
 These fields are `kw_only=True` so they (all defaulted) can precede a subclass's own required fields (e.g. `HistogramSpec.values`) without violating the dataclass "no non-default field after a